sovity/edc-ce/docs/welcome.md

 Welcome to the sovity EDC (Eclipse Dataspace Connector) documentation.
 This site is your one-stop resource for learning about our EDC, a powerful open-source platform designed for secure and decentralized data sharing and collaboration.

-## About our EDC

-Our EDC enables organizations to share and govern data across different systems and regions while ensuring data privacy, security, and compliance.

-With this EDC, you can leverage a robust, scalable platform that supports a wide range of data exchange scenarios—from simple data sharing to complex, multi-party data spaces.

 <table data-view="cards">
 	<thead>
 		<tr>